saltstack/salt/doc/topics/venafi/index.rst

 :param str dns_name: Required.

 :param str zone="Default": Optional.
 The zone in Venafi Cloud
-    or Venafi Trust Platform that the certificate request will be submitted to.
+    or a policy folder in Venafi Trust Platform.

 :param str country=None: Optional.
 The two-letter ISO abbreviation for your
     country.